robertjskelton/robertjskelton.github.io/_posts/2019-10-07-GX470-Radar-Hardwire.markdown

 ![Radar](/images/radar/2.jpg)

 Put your power from the radar cord (red) into spot 1 with the blue/white cord.
 Put the ground (black) into spot 2, the black/white cord.
-The prings from the [RJ11 power cord](https://amzn.to/2pSNAke) should fit snug.
+The prongs from the [RJ11 power cord](https://amzn.to/2pSNAke) should fit snug.

 I then wrapped a bit of black electrical tape around the power cord and the other wires running into the mirror, to keep everything from moving around too much.
 Plug in your radar detector.